elvisimprsntr/siriproxy-redeye/README.md

 - Sends a single IR command

 **RedEye (name)**
 - Will change RedEye units if you have more than one.
+- Writes selected RedEye to file for improved reliability.

 To Do List
 ----------